semgmp/platform/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: unlock session issue
-about: Create a report to help us improve
+about: When an unlock session password is created the frist time
 title: ''
 labels: ''
 assignees: ''